 Reason One: Quiet Disclosure Undermines IRS Voluntary Disclosure Practices

 The IRS strongly urges taxpayers with offshore accounts to voluntarily disclose their offshore assets or to participate in the various legitimate IRS-based programs for which they may be eligible.
+This includes the Offshore Voluntary Disclosure Program.
 The practice of quiet disclosure completely defeats the purpose of these programs, serving as a tempting alternative for business owners who are willing to gamble with the IRS.

 Reason Two: Some Taxpayers Use Quiet Disclosure as a Safety Net

-By offering voluntary disclosure procedures, the IRS seeks to encourage taxpayers to comply with their requirements.
-With quiet disclosure available as an option, taxpayers are not discouraged or deterred from stopping their practices.
-They merely begin to use quiet disclosure as a safety net if it appears that they may face consequences.
+By offering voluntary disclosure procedures in the offshore voluntary disclosure program, the IRS seeks to encourage taxpayers to comply with their requirements.
+With quiet disclosures available as an option, taxpayers are not discouraged or deterred from stopping their practices.
+They merely begin to use quiet disclosures as a safety net if it appears that they may face consequences.

 Reason Three: The United States Government Loses Revenue

 When taxpayers resort to quiet disclosures, our government loses tax dollars that would have been paid if the taxpayer participated in the voluntary disclosure practices.
 Additionally, taxpayers are treated inconsistently with respect to their behavior and taxpaying responsibilities.

 What Are the Penalties Associated With IRS Non-Compliance?